jcbhmphrs733/Introduction-to-data-structures-with-Python/linked_lists.md

 | Remove End      | O(1)        | Traverses the list until the second-to-last node is reached and updating its `next_node` to `None`.

-### Real World Problem: **Navigation System**
+## Real World Problem: **Navigation System**
-We will implement a navigation system.
+We will use a linked list to implement a navigation system.
 We will create a program that efficiently manages a route using a linked list.

-1. Implement a `Location` class with attributes: name (the name of the location) and `next_location` (a reference to the next location in the route).
+1. Create a `Location` class with attributes: name (the name of the location) and `next_location` (a reference to the next location in the route).
-1. Develop a `NavigationList` class to manage the route, with a head attribute pointing to the starting location.
+1. Create a `NavigationList` class to manage the route, with a head attribute pointing to the starting location.
 1. Create a function add_location in the `NavigationList` class to add new locations to the route.

 ### Solution to Real World Application: